 Traditional Surrogacy is something you probably think of whenever you hear the word “surrogacy,” though the definition may not be what you think it is.
 It’s been around since Biblical times.
 Traditional surrogacy requires that the surrogate not only carries and delivers a baby for their intended parents, but that they also act as an egg donor for that baby.
 A traditional surrogate is genetically related to the child they are carrying, which could bring emotional and legal risks.
 While most people weigh the pros and cons of surrogacy vs egg donation, a traditional surrogate will take on everything that comes along with being both an egg donor and a surrogate.

 Gestational Surrogacy is more common these days than traditional surrogacy.
-This is when a surrogate carries and delivers a baby for their intended parents.
-In this case, the surrogate is not genetically related to the baby because the egg comes from either the intended mother or an egg donor.
+This is when a surrogate mother carries and delivers a baby for their intended parents.
+In this case, the surrogate mum is not genetically related to the baby because the egg comes from either the intended mother or an egg donor.
 A person can serve as a gestational surrogate even if they’ve had a tubal ligation because this type of surrogacy does not rely on the surrogate’s eggs.
 By removing a surrogate’s genetic tie to the baby, gestational surrogacy can eliminate the emotional and legal risks with traditional surrogacy.

 At the Surrogacy Center of Philadelphia, our method for building families is Gestational Surrogacy.
 Our surrogates take pride in being the oven for a precious bun!”